hadv/vito-interface/SECURE_TRANSACTION_CANCELLATION.md

 ## Problem Statement

-When a Safe transaction becomes executable (has enough signatures to meet the threshold), simply removing it from the user interface or transaction pool is **not secure** because:
+Simply removing Safe transactions from the user interface or transaction pool is **not secure** for ANY transaction with signatures because:

+1. **Signature Reuse Risk**: Even "non-executable" transactions with partial signatures can be completed by other Safe owners
+2. **Example Scenario**:
+   - Safe threshold: 3 signatures required
+   - Current signatures: 2 (appears "non-executable")
+   - Risk: Any other Safe owner can collect the 2 existing signatures + add their own = 3 signatures = executable!
-1. **Transaction Remains Valid**: The transaction data and signatures remain valid on-chain until the nonce is consumed
+3. **Transaction Remains Valid**: All transaction data and signatures remain valid on-chain until the nonce is consumed
-2. **Execution Risk**: Anyone who previously had access to the transaction data can still execute it
+4. **Execution Risk**: Anyone who previously had access to the transaction data and signatures can potentially execute it
-3. **Nonce Dependency**: Safe wallets use sequential nonces, and a transaction remains executable until that specific nonce is used
+5. **Nonce Dependency**: Safe wallets use sequential nonces, and a transaction remains executable until that specific nonce is used

+### Critical Security Insight

+**Simple deletion is never truly secure** for any transaction that has signatures, regardless of whether it currently meets the threshold.
+The only way to guarantee a transaction cannot be executed is to consume its nonce on-chain.

 ## Solution Architecture